 Does Cutting Energy Costs Equal Greater Environmental Protection?Discussing how technologies eventually adapt to a more cost-efficient system, Katrina wrote,

+“New technologies – such as data centers, computers and before them trains, planes and automobiles – are often energy-intensive.
+Over time, all of these have become more efficient, a natural progression of any technology: Saving energy equates to saving costs.”Despite Bitcoin’s reliance on power since its inception, the question if an over-reliance on energy actually jeopardizes the health of the environment remains.
+Just because a system uses energy does not necessarily mean that the environment is being damaged or resources are being depleted.
 During the early days of Bitcoin, miners set up their infrastructure in China, where government subsidies for electricity lowered operating costs dramatically.
 This dynamic has changed recently, with cryptocurrency mining now taking place in areas such as Iceland and the Pacific Northwest.
 In these regions, a major part of the total electricity supply is generated from renewable sources such as solar energy and hydropower.

 Bitcoin: A Reliability DilemmaThe Cambridge Centre for Alternative Finance, which oversaw the study carried out by CBECI, said in a blog post: